unreal-archive/unreal-archive/README.md

 ## Mirroring

-If you have storage capacity available and would like to contribute some of it as a public mirror for archive content, the following steps may be taken.
+If you have storage capacity available and would like to contribute some of it as a public mirror for archive content, the following steps should be taken.

 1. Fork and clone the [`unreal-archive-data`](https://github.com/unreal-archive/unreal-archive-data)
    repository.